 stop 11 – Cemeteries of Holy Name of Jesus

 Notice at first the two priests that are buried on the campus.
 They are mentioned above.
 From 1845 to 1910s the churchgoers of this church used the Saint Matthews Cemetery of Springfield.
 John Brady the priest bought this land in Springfield (about a football field length south of the present Calvary Cemetery).
 The parish used this cemetery until it was mostly filled up.
 From the 1920s until now, the Calvary Cemetery of Chicopee was heavily used.
-Calvary Cemetery is a Springfield Catholic Diocese cemetery started in 1852.
+Calvary Cemetery was a Springfield Catholic Diocese cemetery started in 1852.
 In 1868 Father Healey had purchased the cemetery from the diocese to have it has a parish cemetery.

 For the remainder of the tour go to this LINK.